stoke newington london n16 guide

 The Castle Climbing Centre

 Not far from The Castle are the New River Path, the West and East reservoirs and the West Reservoir Centre where you can go kayaking and sailing.
-There is also a small café situated inside the building which has an alfresco space overlooking the reservoir.
-The Woodberry Wetlands is across the road where you will find another cafe.
-It’s a really nice place for a stroll on a sunny day.
+There is also a small café situated inside the building, which has an alfresco space overlooking the reservoir.
+The Woodberry Wetlands are across the road, where you will find another cafe.
+It’s a lovely spot for a stroll on a sunny day.

 stoke newington, resovoir and new river walk